web-native/docs/chtml/v1/scoped-html/README.md

 });
 ```

-With the code below, our observer above should report adding a new ID (africa) to the namespace.
+With the code below, our observer above should report having added a new ID `africa` to the namespace.

 ```js
 continents.append('<section id="africa"></section>');